octokit/plugin-rest-endpoint-methods.js/docs/migrations/startImport.md

 # Start an import

-Start a source import to a GitHub Enterprise Cloud repository using GitHub Enterprise Cloud Importer.
+Start a source import to a GitHub repository using GitHub Importer.

 ```js
 octokit.rest.migrations.startImport({